marziosala/marziosala.github.io/_posts/2018-09-01-continuous-adjoint.md

 \mathcal{L}(x, t, \alpha) u(x, t, \alpha)
 \right\} dx dt
 \right|_{\alpha = \alpha^\star}
-\end{aligned}
 $$

-Having reformulated the problem as a constraint optimization, the procedure is as follows:
+Having reformulated the problem as a constraint optimization, we proceed in three steps:

-1. we introduce a generic Lagrangian multiplier $\lambda(x, t \alpha)$;
+1. we introduce a generic Lagrangian multiplier $\lambda(x, t, \alpha)$;
 2. we integrate by parts;
 3. we define define a "good" $\lambda$ such that most terms disappears and we can compute the risk sensitivities $R_\ell$ efficiently.